 The Wolves held a lead for much for the first half, but in the third quarter things started to unravel in an all-too-familiar fashion.
 Miami controlled the ball for much of that quarter, outscoring Minnesota 32-23 and capitalizing off turnovers.
 Just when it seemed that the game may end up like so many other games this season, Timberwolves fans saw the momentum switch heading into the fourth.

 During the final quarter, Minny scored 26 points.
 Even more significant, though, the Wolves held Miami to just 18 points—including just a single bucket during the deciding seven-minute stretch.

 Despite being out-rebounded 47-32 by the Heat, Minnesota made 51 percent of its shots and gutted out the night for a much-needed win.
 Although the Wolves season is arguably “over” at this point, as far as the postseason is concerned, each victory improves team morale and offers a glimpse into the future of the team if anyone remains healthy.

 And if nothing else, the Wolves certainly acted as spoilers Wednesday.
 The loss dropped Miami’s record to 21-28, and the Heat are in a must-win situation.
 Forward Chris Bosh, who added 14 points for Miami, said the following after the game:

 “Hell yeah, it’s a missed opportunity.
 We’re not going to get it back.
 That’s one thing about this league: If you’re in a situation where you can’t really afford to lose any games, things are slipping away from us […] We’re about to be out of the playoff race.
 I mean, not the race, but as far as the seeding we’re about to be out.
 And we’re not concentrating.
 I don’t understand that.”

-The Timberwolves will remain at home to host Oklahoma City on Friday night.
+The Timberwolves improved to 9-40 on the season, and they will remain home to host Memphis Friday evening.
 Tipoff is set for 7 p.m.